 Does your church find it hard to know how to reach out to more members of the community?

-Both online and offline marketing strategies can help your church to raise your profile in the community and increase your congregation.
+Both online and offline marketing strategies can help your church to raise its profile in the community, increase your congregation, and ultimately raise more funds.

 Not sure how to go about this?
 We’ve got you covered with these tips on being smart with your church outreach and getting the most from your efforts.